Our Science – Zheng Website

 2. KSHV Gene expression and post-transcriptional regulation.

 Our lab has extensive collaborations on various projects with many investigators.
-These include Elliot Androphy, University of Massachusetts; Joel Palefsky; University of California San Francisco; Shou-Jiang Gao, University of Texas; Adrian Krainer of Cold Spring Harbor Laboratory; Craig Meyers, Pennsylvania State University; Janet Rader, Washington University in St. Louis; Tom Broker and Louise Chow, University of Alabama at Birmingham, and Robert Yarchoan, Michael Kruhlak, J. Philip McCoy, Jr., Chuxia Deng, Jun Zhu, Curtis Harris, Kenneth Kraemer, Barbara Felber, George Pavlakis, Lauren Wood, and Harvey Alter at NIH.
+Our current collaborators are Adrian Krainer of Cold Spring Harbor Laboratory, Craig Meyers of Pennsylvania State University, Louise Chow of University of Alabama at Birmingham, Thomas Tuschl of Rockefeller University and Robert Yarchoan, Michael Kruhlak, J. Philip McCoy, Jr., Chuxia Deng, Jun Zhu, Curtis Harris, and Mikhail Kashlev of NIH.